 How we calculate your client's variable interest rate at the end of their product offer period

-When your client’s owner occupied mortgage comes to the end of its product offer period and they haven’t chosen to switch their mortgage to one of our other deals, their mortgage will revert to a variable interest rate.
+When your client’s owner occupied mortgage comes to the end of the product offer period and they haven’t chosen to switch their mortgage to one of our other deals, their mortgage will move to a variable interest rate.

-This variable interest rate will be the Society’s Standard Variable Rate (SVR) with a potential reduction applied dependent on your client’s Loan to Value (LTV).
-This means that as a result of any increase to the value of your client’s home or any reductions they make to their mortgage balance which reduces their LTV, they may benefit from a lower variable interest rate being charged.
+This variable interest rate will be our Standard Variable Rate (SVR) with a potential reduction applied depending on your client’s LTV.
+This means that if your client’s home has increased in value or if their mortgage balance has reduced their LTV, they might benefit from a lower variable interest rate being charged.

 What are the different variable interest rates?